All Episodes

 So anyway, now a lot is being written about how did Hillary, what happened on election night that Hillary Clinton wouldn't come out and concede the election.

-Why was John Podesta out there sent out there to say, well, we're gonna wait till all the votes are counted when it was obvious they couldn't win.
+Why was John Podesta out there sent out there to say, well, we're going to wait till all the votes are counted when it was obvious they couldn't win?

-He said the three of them were tone deaf about the feeble economy, its impact on millions of millions of working class voters.
+He said the three of them were tone deaf about the feeble economy, its impact on millions and millions of working-class voters.

 A big part of Bill's anger towards Hillary was that he was sidelined during the entire campaign by her advisors.